-It is the best time of the day – it is rest time!
-Everyone enjoys a good nap, right?
-Well, our pets love it too, of course.
-Today we are going to discuss the sleeping patterns of guinea pigs.
-Surely just the idea of them sleeping makes you feel sweet and adorable!
+The best time of the day is rest time.
+Our pets love it too.
+Today, we are going to discuss the sleeping patterns of guinea pigs.
+Just the idea of them sleeping makes you feel sweet and adorable!

 How long do guinea pigs sleep?
-Guinea pig’s sleep is much different from ours because they don’t sleep for a few hours in a row but they take short naps during the 24 h period.
-On average, the guinea pig sleeps approximately 9 to 12 hours a day, and this means it takes many naps throughout the day.
-Each guinea pig nap lasts for 10 minutes tops.
+On average, a guinea pig sleeps approximately 9 to 12 hours a day.
+Guinea pig’s sleep is much different from ours because they don’t sleep for a few hours in a row, but they take short naps during the 24 h period.
+Each guinea pig nap lasts around 10 minutes.

-It is very interesting to know that guinea pigs sleep such a low amount of sleep!
-But, there is a reason why they sleep like this that we will discuss later in the article.
-This will end the dilemmas you may have for your energetic little guinea pig!
-If you always wondered why the guinea pig is so restless and always moving, or maybe you want to learn everything in general about their sleep – stay with us to find out more fun and interesting info about your dear pet.
+If you always wondered why the guinea pig is so restless and always moving and you want to learn everything in general about their sleep, stay with us to find out more fun and interesting info about your dear pet.
+Let’s begin!

-The guinea pigs are prey animals, and this is a sad fact indeed!
+The guinea pigs are prey animals.
 So, naturally, they are always alert and focused in case predators are around.
-This is also a reason why guinea pigs often sleep with open eyes as well.
+This is also the reason why guinea pigs often sleep with open eyes as well.

 The Importance of the Comfort for the Guinea Pig

-Since the guinea pigs sleep so little, what would be the most important thing for them?
-The comfort of a dark and hidden place where they actually take these naps to sleep!
-This means, your furry friend needs a cozy spot that is secluded and with lots of comfort.
+Since the guinea pigs sleep so much, the most important thing for them is the comfort of a dark and hidden place where they actually take these naps to sleep.
+This means, your guinea pig needs a cozy spot that is hidden and comfortable.

-If you are not sure about what guinea pig cage size is the best please check our detailed guide and if you are looking for a bigger cage take a look at our recommended best cages for guinea pigs.
+If you are not sure about what guinea pig cage size is the best, please check our detailed guide.
+On the other hand, if you are looking for a bigger cage, take a look at our recommended best cages for guinea pigs.

 It seems the guinea pigs never sleep.
-It seems almost like an illusion; whenever you see the guinea pig, it has its eyes open or semi-closed let’s say.
-It is almost as if it never sleeps!
+It seems almost like an illusion.
+Whenever you see the guinea pig, it has its eyes open or half closed.
+It is almost as if it never sleeps.
 But, the guinea pigs nap and sleep most of the time with their eyes not fully closed.

 The Significance of Predators in the Sleep Pattern of Guinea Pigs

 However, the guinea pigs we keep as pets are domesticated cavies.
 With the process of domestication, the natural characteristics of guinea pigs have changed a lot over time.
-So, it is not very unusual for them to sort of adapt to our sleep patterns (still, not fully of course).
+So, it is not very unusual for them to sort of adapt to our sleep patterns.

 Do the Guinea Pigs Sleep Mostly at Night?

 The guinea pigs are similar to cats and how cats sleep.
-They basically ‘snooze’ and take naps most of the day.
+They basically ‘snooze’ and take naps during the 24 hour period.

-Both during daytime and nighttime, the guinea pig will have restful and calm moments, as well as very restless and ‘insomniac’ moments.
+Both during daytime and nighttime, the guinea pig will have restful and calm moments, as well as very restless and insomnia moments.
 The calm moments are more frequent at night.

-This is a very crucial moment during a 24 h period for your guinea pig.
-Whenever the guinea pig closes its eyes, it enters the REM stage of sleep.
+This is a very crucial moment during a 24 hour period for your guinea pig.
+Whenever the guinea pig closes its eyes and sleeps, it enters the REM stage of sleep.

-Well, the adorable cavy rarely closes its eyes fully, and when this happens you will witness a very sweet moment.
+The guinea pig rarely closes its eyes fully, and when this happens, you will witness a very sweet moment.
 It means the guinea pig trusts you completely and feels safe around you.
 It doesn’t feel threatened in any way, and it does this by choice.
 So, make sure not to make any loud sounds or wake him up for playing or feeding!

-What If My Guinea Pig Seems to Sleep a Lot, Even Too Much?
+What If My Guinea Pig Seems to Sleep Too Much?

-Pay attention because this might not be so good as it seems.
+Pay attention to this because it might not be so good as it seems.
 It is hard to see when the guinea pig actually sleeps, or to measure how long it rests.
-But, if the guinea pig seems too sedentary, not interested in activities, always resting and being silent – it might be time to visit the vet!
+But, if the guinea pig seems too sedentary, not interested in activities, and always resting and being silent, it might be time to visit the vet.

-When the guinea pig is lying down for many hours (during the day and/or night), if it refuses the snacks you feed him, or sits in a corner and seems ‘sad’ and ‘sleeping’, it might be ill.
+When the guinea pig is lying down for many hours (during the day and/or night), if it refuses the snacks you feed him, or sits in a corner and seems sat and sleeping, then it might be sick.
 It is a good idea to go to the vet as soon as you can and ask for advice and help.

 What Causes These Unusual and Long Sleep Patterns?